tytydraco/yessleep/out/I_Lived_In_Lake_Lanier_And_Now_I_Am_Being_Haunted.md

 As his footsteps had gone to the living room, I sigh.
 Surely I didn't feel anything odd.
 But that emptiness wasn't gonna last long.
 I got bored and went to the pet store near me.
 When I arrived there was a strange man.
 He was just standing there in the shade, just... watching me.
 I felt my heart stop.
 Slowly the same feeling I had when those shapes were nearby.
 Then like nothing short, the feeling quickly subsided.
 The man only stood there looking quite harmless at first although I couldn't see his face clearly.
 I decided to just walk to the entrance of the pet store, side eyeing him.
 He waved at me, keeping quiet.
 His expression didn't change.
 I entered the store.

 "Hello again Laurence!"
 It was the store manager Mia.
-"Where to buy more fish?"
+"Here to buy more fish?"

 "Maybe," I said back.
 "Mostly just browsing and admiring this lovely store."